DoTheEvo/selfhosted-apps-docker/portainer/readme.md

 * [Github](https://github.com/portainer/portainer)
 * [DockerHub image used](https://hub.docker.com/r/portainer/portainer-ce/)

-Lightweight management web UI, that allows to easily manage docker containers, networks, volumes, images,... the work.
+Lightweight, allows to easily manage docker containers, images, networks, volumes,...

-In my use it is mostly information tool, rather than a management tool.
+I don't really use as I love [ctop])(https://github.com/bcicen/ctop), but I keep eye out on it and recommend it to noobs.

 # Files and directory structure